Version info: Code for this page was tested in Stata 12.

 - Logistic regression.
 A logit model will produce results similar

 probit regression.
-The choice of probit versus logit depends largely on
+The choice of probit versus logit depends largely on individual preferences.

 - OLS regression.
 When used with a binary response variable, this model is known